LearningLocker/docs/src/http-xapi-agents.md

 X-Experience-API-Version: 1.0.3
 ```

 The response to the request above would be something similar to the response below.
-If the profile document cannot be found, a 404 response will be returned istead of a 200.
+If the profile document cannot be found, a 404 response will be returned instead of a 200.

 ```http
 HTTP/1.1 200 OK